Miguick River

 The Miguick River flows in the unincorporated territory of Linton, in the Portneuf Regional County Municipality), in the administrative region the Capitale-Nationale, in the province of Quebec, Canada.
 The watershed of Miguick river is 303 km2, the third largest pool of Batiscanie.

 Geography

-Its course starts at the outlet of La Salle Lake, heading north after about 2 km, to empty in Cuckoo Lake.
+Miguick River starts at the outlet of La Salle Lake, heading north after about 2 km, to empty in Cuckoo Lake.
 In this segment of its course, the water of the river pass through many rapids.
 Then the river makes a large curve to head south, 14 km before emptying into the Batiscan River (on left bank), facing the Island of the Cross (Quebec), or 7.5 km below the mouth of the Jeannotte River.
 Several tributaries increase the volume of the river including the discharge of Miguick Lake.

 Near the mouth, there is a hamlet named "Miguick" (same toponym as the river).
 Via Rail train stop there upon request.
 An important railway bridge is crossing the Miguick river mouth.
 In the last kilometers of its course, Miguick river follows a very serpentine path.